Overcoming Shame: Unexpected Pregnancy and the Church

 In my attempts to be reassuring, I had raised his expectations.
 Soon after, a family friend offered greater wisdom.
 She encouraged my son to be patient, spending time to observe other children to decide which friendships he really wanted to pursue.

-It’s easy to forget that even the most outgoing tweens can have apprehensions when facing new social situations.
-How can we help our children become comfortable socially?
+It’s easy to forget that even the most outgoing kids can have apprehensions when facing new social situations.
+How can we help our kids make friends and become comfortable socially?

 As a family, try discussing these questions together:

 Talking about anxieties in a relaxed, open way invites further discussion.
-It is also a first step toward making progress in these areas.
+It is also a first step toward making progress in the area of helping kids make friends.

 Initiating conversation is challenging with any new situation.
 If your tween is willing, role-play a few scenarios she will likely encounter.
 Practice safe questions to kick-start a conversation, such as, “Which sports do you like?” or “What’s your favorite movie?”